c4pt000/license-for-car-repair-camera/README.md

 # license-for-car-repair-camera_and_consumer_drones_and_store_based_video_consumer_surveillance

+to stop illegal tor nodes video transmission also,

 fiber optic cameras at local auto stores require permits for mechanics to buy, same as state issued inspections and emissions permits in order to buy to prevent misuse and abuse from the regular consumer